 Indoor horticulture is a simple, yet complicated hobby.
-For the most part, the basics of outdoor gardening apply to gardening indoors.
-Light, water, nutrients, and atmospheric conditions are all major contributing factors to how well an indoor garden performs.
+For the most part, the basics of outdoor growing apply to growing indoors.
+Light, water, nutrients, and atmospheric conditions are all major contributing factors to how well an indoor grow performs.

 However, indoor horticulture is unique because it provides a heightened level of control.
 Still, that heightened level of control comes with additional steps that are needed to make an indoor garden live up to its potential.